InzynierDomu/rtc_relay/README.md

 From these two DateTime format yyyy, mm, dd, hh, mm, ss only hh, mm is important.
 For this example relay turn in 16:48 and turn of in 16:50.
+<br><br>
+Setting the time is executing when the project is built and uploaded to the board with the connected RTC

 ## Scheme